Best Delta 8 Products for Depression Reviewed (July 2023)

 • Products with illegal delta-9 THC levels.
 It’s always best to read over a product’s third-party test results to make sure they match not only the advertised delta-8 content but also contain less than 0.3% delta-9 THC, which is the legal limit for hemp products.

-As a final note, always favor brands that do third-party testing for contaminants (heavy metals, pesticides, mold, and more) over those that only test for potency (the levels of cannabinoids).
+As a final note, you should always favor brands that do third-party testing for contaminants (heavy metals, pesticides, mold, and more) over those that only test for potency (the levels of cannabinoids).

 Delta 8 FAQs